Branicks Group AG: Release according to Article 40, Section 1 of the WpHG [the German Securities Trading Act] with the objective of Europe-wide distribution

 Date

-26.03.2024 CET/CEST The EQS Distribution Services include Regulatory Announcements, Financial/Corporate News and Press Releases.
+02.04.2024 CET/CEST The EQS Distribution Services include Regulatory Announcements, Financial/Corporate News and Press Releases.
+Archive at www.eqs-news.com

+BRANICKS Group AG, formerly DIC Asset AG is a Germany-based real estate holding Company, which focuses on investing in German commercial real estate.
+It expands its real estate assets through acquisition and project development.
+The Company divides its business processes into two main business segments: Commercial Portfolio and Co-Investments segment.
+The Commercial Portfolio's investment horizon varies from mid to long-term and includes direct real estate investments.
+The Co-Investment segment comprises the investments, including co-investments in special funds and joint venture investments.
+It operates the funds: DIC Office Balance I, an office property fund; DIC Office Balance II, an office property fund; and DIC HighStreet Balance, a retail property fund.